12 Animals That Go Through Metamorphosis

 You might not immediately picture lobsters when you think of animals that go through metamorphosis.

-Near the ocean’s surface, they begin life as larval planktonic organisms.
+They begin life near the ocean’s surface as larval planktonic organisms.
 Larvae don’t resemble their adult counterparts in either appearance or behavior.

 They feed on smaller planktonic species as they swim and bob.

-Lobster larvae have a curled body, unlike the generally flat adults.
-The larvae undergo multiple molts, each of which causes them to grow bigger.
+Lobster larvae have curled bodies, unlike the generally flat adults.
+They undergo multiple molts, each of which causes them to grow bigger.

 Like many other animals undergoing metamorphosis, lobsters go through long molting periods.